-- Can ask simple questions and recognising that they can be answered in different ways. - Can use science experiences to explore the world around. - Can use practical science to raise questions about how things are similar and different. - Can use practical science to raise questions about how things change and how they happen. - Can perform simple tests. - Can use practical science to begin to work with different scientific enquiries. (research, observing over time, sorting and classifying, fair testing, pattern seeking). - Can begin to choose ways they might answer scientific questions. - Can begin to make predictions. - Can ask questions and use simple secondary sources (e.g. internet, CD-ROMS, books, visitors) to find answers. - Can observe closely, using simple equipment. - Can identify and classify phenomena. - Can use their observations and ideas to suggest answers to questions. - Can make comparisons between different objects, materials and living things and begin to sort them. - Can observe changes over different periods of time and talk about what has happened. - Can use simple measurements and equipment (e.g. hand lenses, egg timers) to gather data. - Can carry out simple tests. - Can record simple data. (bar charts / pictograms / tally chart etc.). - Can gather simple secondary sources (e.g. internet, CD-ROMS, books, visitors) to find answers. - Can use their observations and ideas to suggest answers to questions. - Can gather and record data to help in answering questions.
+- I can ask simple questions and recognise that they can be answered in different ways. - I can use science experiences to explore the world around. - I can use practical science to raise questions about how things are similar and different. - I can use practical science to raise questions about how things change and how they happen. - I can perform simple tests. - I can use practical science to begin to work with different scientific enquiries. (research, observing over time, sorting and classifying, fair testing, pattern seeking). - I can begin to choose ways they might answer scientific questions. - I can begin to make predictions. - I can ask questions and use simple secondary sources (e.g. internet, CD-ROMS, books, visitors) to find answers. - I can observe closely, using simple equipment. - I can identify and classify phenomena. - I can use their observations and ideas to suggest answers to questions. - I can make comparisons between different objects, materials and living things and begin to sort them. - I can observe changes over different periods of time and talk about what has happened. - I can use simple measurements and equipment (e.g. hand lenses, egg timers) to gather data. - I can carry out simple tests. - I can record simple data (bar charts / pictograms / tally chart etc.). - I can gather simple secondary sources (e.g. internet, CD-ROMS, books, visitors) to find answers. - I can use their observations and ideas to suggest answers to questions. - I can gather and record data to help in answering questions. - I can notice patterns and relationships (with help). - I can record and communicate findings from relevant enquiries (including research) in a range of ways and begin to use simple scientific language (with help).